Drazin Inverses in Categories: Drazin Inverses in Additive Categories

 \subsection{Core-Nilpotent Decomposition}

 For matrices, an important concept in relation to the Drazin inverse is the notion of the \emph{core-nilpotent decomposition} \cite[Thm 2.2.21]{mitra2010matrix}.
 The \emph{core} \cite[Def 7.3.1]{campbell2009generalized} of a matrix is defined as the Drazin inverse of its Drazin inverse, while its \emph{nilpotent part} \cite[Def 7.3.2]{campbell2009generalized} is the matrix minus its core.
-Then the \emph{core-nilpotent decomposition} is the statement that a matrix is equal to the sum of its core and nilpotent parts.
-Here, we generalize the notion of the core-nilpotent decomposition to an additive category and show that being Drazin is equivalent to having a core-nilpotent decomposition.
+The \emph{core-nilpotent decomposition} is the statement that a matrix is equal to the sum of its core and nilpotent parts.
+Drazin later generalized this concept for elements in a ring \cite[Sec 1]{drazin2001generalizations}, and showed that having a core-nilpotent decomposition was equivalent to being Drazin \cite[Prop 3.1 \& 3.2]{drazin2001generalizations}.
+Here, we discuss core-nilpotent decompositions of endomorphisms in an additive category, in other words, core-nilpotent decomposition in the ring $\mathbb{X}(A,A)$.

-We now define the core and nilpotents parts of a Drazin endomorphism.
-By Lemma \ref{lem:Drazin-inverse1}.(\ref{Drazin-inverse-inverse}), a Drazin inverse always has a Drazin inverse.
-Therefore, the notion of the core of a Drazin endomorphism can be defined in an arbitrary category.
-In an additive category, this can be paired with a nilpotent part: